Children's Services

 Safeguarding and social care

-- Permanence (Children in our Care, including Fostering and Adoption Services)
+- Permanence Service (Fostering, Children in our Care, and Carer Leavers).

 - Youth Offending Service

-- Performance Analysis Service - analysis of data and intelligence of our activities to inform, plan and measure outcomes.
+- Performance Analysis Service and Management Information Systems- analysis of data and intelligence of our activities to inform, plan and measure outcomes, and ITC support.

 - Early Learning and Childcare Service - meeting our duty to provide childcare to working parents.